Why Every Field Sales App Needs a True Offline Capability

 Right now, true offline is considered sophisticated enterprise technology.
 RW3 is committed to being on the cutting-edge so all our mobile field apps are built with true offline capability.
 But soon, given the pace of change, having true offline capability will be expected and any organization that lacks it will be at a huge disadvantage.
 A flip phone might be cool and counterculture, but it’s not what you use when you want to get business done faster and better than your competitors.

-If you don’t have true offline capabilities with your field rep solutions, make sure to put that in the requirements next time you upgrade.
+If you don’t have true offline capabilities with your field rep solutions, make sure to put that in the RFP next time you upgrade your SaaS field sales application.